bavelsoft/schmoperties/README.md

 * Natural unit testing
 * No extra dependencies

+## Per Environment

-## Fields that are configured in each environment
+This is for fields that are explicitly configured for each environment.

 ### Example
 	@Named("MyFuBarField") @Inject @Configured
 	private double myBarField;